AllonKleinLab/cospar_notebooks/README.rst

    :width: 300px
    :align: left

-These are jupyter notebooks associated with package CoSpar, a dynamic inference tool that integrates state and lineage information.
+These are jupyter notebooks associated with the package CoSpar, a dynamic inference tool that integrates state and lineage information.
 See `<https://cospar.readthedocs.io>`_ for documentation and tutorials.

 To download these notebooks, please run the following command in the terminal::